looker-open-source/bqml-actions/README.md

      </details>

-   - Send to the BigQuery ML Generator destination:
+   - Send to the BigQuery ML Generator destination.
+Specify the model type, model parameters, and the model name, ID column, and target column.
+The columns should be the SQL column names:
      ![BQML Form](docs/BQML-form.png)

 ## Predictions: